teslamate-org/teslamate/README.md

 ## FAQ

-**Sometimes the first few minutes of a trip are not recorded even though the car was online.
+**Sometimes the first few minutes of a drive are not recorded even though the car was online.
 Why?**

 TeslaMate polls the car every few seconds while driving or charging.
 After